SSWConsulting/SSW.Rules.Content/rules/the-best-way-to-manage-assets-in-xamarin/rule.md

 related: []
 redirects:
 - do-you-know-the-best-way-to-manage-assets-in-xamarin
+- the-best-way-to-manage-assets-in-xamarin

 ---

-mFractor is the best tool for managing assets in your Xamarin project: [https://www.mfractor.com/products/mfractor-professional](https&#58;//www.mfractor.com/products/mfractor-professional)
+mFractor is the best tool for managing assets in your .NET MAUI project: [https://www.mfractor.com/products/mfractor-professional](https&#58;//www.mfractor.com/products/mfractor-professional)

 <!--endintro-->

-This Visual Studio extension (now for Windows and Mac) is valuable for Xamarin work, it provides time-saving short cuts for several things, including (but not limited to):
+This Visual Studio extension is valuable for MAUI work, it provides time-saving short cuts for several things, including (but not limited to):

 * Model and viewmodel creation
 * Intellisense between views and viewmodels